 Everest Trekking remains the most famous amongst all demographics because of the variety on offer.
 There are so many packages to choose from.
 Some seek joy in soaking in the culture of the wildly varying villages and the traditions of the people that live within them.
-Others wish to incorporate a spiritual journey into their adventure and revel in the monasteries, gompas, mani walls, and prayer flags that crisscross every path.
+Others wish to incorporate a spiritual journey into their adventure and revel in the monasteries, gompas, mani walls, and prayer flags crisscrossing every path.
 Maybe you’re one of our guests who is awed by the beauty of the Himalayas and want to see ice glaciers, gushing waterfalls, pristine lakes, and forests filled with wildflowers.
-Or maybe you seek a challenge and the type of rough terrain that requires specialist equipment.
-Well, here at My Everest Trip, we have identified that all our guests are unique and have curated many Everest trekking packages to fulfil every desire.
-We also know that everyone has a different amount of time and offer packages ranging from 9 – 29 days.
+Or maybe you seek a challenge and the rough terrain requiring specialist equipment.
+Well, here at My Everest Trip, we have identified that all our guests are unique and have curated many Everest trekking packages to fulfill every desire.
+We also know everyone has a different amount of time and offer packages ranging from 9 – 29 days.
 Everyone has a different fitness level.
 As such, we have curated a range of treks for every level.
 And we also have a luxury trek, so if roughing it isn’t quite your style, you can swap tents for 5-star hotels and still enjoy all the thrills of the Himalayas.
 So whatever your age and whatever you desire, Everest Treks remain the most famous because there is something for everyone.